lightsaber987/mars-task-1/task 1/README_Morse_Transmitter.md

 # Arduino Morse Code Transmitter

-An Arduino sketch that takes text input from the Serial Monitor and transmits it as Morse code via a buzzer and LED simultaneously, at 19 WPM.
+An Arduino sketch that takes text input from the Serial Monitor and transmits it as Morse code via a buzzer, at 19 WPM.

 ---